Frequently asked questions

 bAll doses of ZERBAXA are administered over 1 hour.

-How should dosing for ZERBAXA be adjusted for pediatric patients with renal impairment?
+How should dosing of ZERBAXA for use in cUTI or cIAI be adjusted for pediatric patients with renal impairment?

 Dosage adjustment of ZERBAXA in pediatric patients (birth to less than 18 years of age) with eGFR 50 mL/min/1.73 m2 or less has not been determined.